List of Valvrave the Liberator characters: Takumi Kibukawa

 Takumi Kibukawa (貴生川 タクミ, Kibukawa Takumi) is a physics instructor at Sakimori Academy, but because of his aloof attitude towards everything and extremely casual tone, many find it difficult to see him as a member of the faculty.
 He seems to know one of the scientists who had worked on the Valvrave program.
 He later reveals that he and the rest of the staff at the academy (with the exception of Rion Nanami) and the adults of Module 77 were JIOR soldiers.
-He is voiced by Wataru Hatano in Japanese.
+He is voiced by Wataru Hatano in Japanese and by Doug Erholtz in English.

 Rion Nanami

 Rion Nanami (七海 リオン, Nanami Rion) is a teacher at Sakimori Academy.
 She is bit of an air-head at times and is the only member of the faculty not involved with the Valvrave project.
 Her sweet personality and attractive physical features makes her popular among the male students.
-She is voiced by Yui Horie in Japanese.
+She is voiced by Yui Horie in Japanese and by Melissa Fahn in English.